pauldotyu/azure-pipelines-terraform/README.md

 Create a new Azure Repo within a project.
 If you are not sure how to create one, follow [these instructions](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-new-repo?view=azure-devops).

 Once you have a new empty repo created and cloned, you can move on to the next step.
+If you are not sure how to clone a repo, follow [these instructions](https://docs.microsoft.com/en-us/azure/devops/repos/git/clone?view=azure-devops&tabs=git-command-line)

 > NOTE: Before moving forward, make sure you have a `.gitignore` file in your repo that is targeted toward omitting files that are related to Terraform but should not be committed to your repo.
 You should take my [.gitignore](./.gitignore) file as I have modified it so that we can commit some `*.tfvars` to the repo.